Kepavel/Kepavel.github.io/_pages/about.md

 I started learning computer programming when I was a high school student.
 I like programming.
 I am proficient with C++ and Java.
 I have used them to take many programming contests.
 I can also use python and C by doing some course works.

-I like listening to music, jogging, and reading science fiction.
+I like listening to music, jogging, and watching movies.

 To learn more about me, you can have a view of my CV page [here](https://www.keparal.cn/cv/).